shysolocup/Clam/REMBER.md

 - add admin help page
 - add forceban forceunban and forcekick
 - add the funds commands in the commands list
-- create the new sections for the help command
+- add the new sections for the help command
+- add the help help button that lets you get a command's info by name with the select menu stuff
 <br>

 these are new shit that needs to be brought over while updating bc they're actually working